rgl/uup-dump-get-windows-iso/README.md

 # About

-**WARNING the created enterprise edition iso ends up in a non working state so this repo is currently useless. if you known how to fix this, please reach out.**

 This creates an iso file with the latest Windows available from the [Unified Update Platform (UUP)](https://docs.microsoft.com/en-us/windows/deployment/update/windows-update-overview).

 This shrink wraps the [UUP dump](https://git.uupdump.net/uup-dump) project into a single command.